videojs/video.js/COLLABORATOR_GUIDE.md

 * Publish to npm with `next` or `next-{n}` depending on your current major version.
 * Create GitHub pre-release with changelog and Netlify preview.
+* Create a GitHub `releases` discussion linked to the GitHub release.
 * Copy files to the CDN with the AWS CLI (this step requires approval, make sure to ping collaborators chat!)

 And that's it.
 Congratulations - you've just released a new version of video.js.